SSWConsulting/SSW.Rules.Content/rules/have-a-definition-of-ready/rule.md

 <!--endintro-->

-Just like how the team has a [Definition of Done](/definition-of-done) as a checklist for completing a PBI, the product owner needs a Definition of Ready to get the PBI in a state that’s ready for it to be added to a sprint.
-This should be done as part of the refinement (aka grooming) process and will greatly streamline the sprint planning meeting.
+Just like how the team has a [Definition of Done](/definition-of-done) as a checklist for completing a PBI, the Product Owner needs a Definition of Ready to get the PBI in a state that’s ready for it to be added to a Sprint.
+This should be done as part of the refinement (aka grooming) process and will greatly streamline the Sprint Planning meeting.

 A recommended “Definition of Ready” would be: